PhilLockett/tfc/README.md

 To use 'tfc' you will need a C++ compiler and 'make' utility installed.

+## Usage
+With 'tfc' installed the following command will display the help page:

+    tfc --help

+### Changing the leading whitespace
+The leading whitespace of every line can be changed to either all spaces or tabs with the minimum number of space to make up the difference.
+The options '-2', '-4' or '-8' set the tab size in spaces.
+The column offset is calculated from the leading whitespace.
+If a tab is encountered the offset is incremented to the next tab stop based on tab size.
+When a non whitespace characters is found the column offset is used to create padding from tabs and/or spaces.
+The rest of teh line is left unchanged.

+### Changing the newline characters.
+The trailing new line can be changed to either a dos style carriage return line feed or a unix style line feed only even if the file contains a mix of these.

+### Summary generation
+If neither a whitespace or newline change is requested a summary is generated indicating the number of total number of lines, the number of lines that start with spaces or tabs or both and the number of lines the end with dos or unix newlines.

+### Files
+An input file must be specified.
+Output is sent to the console unless an output file is specified, this includes summary generation.
+The input file and the output file cannot be the same file.
+If the input file is to be overwritten with the output, use the replace option to specify the file instead of input and output.

 ## Cloning and Installing
 To clone, install and run this code, execute the following unix/linux commands: